What is Science, Technology & Society?

-Students admitted to the STS major prior to Autumn 2012 may be eligible to complete an older set of major requirements.
-Students with questions about their major requirements should contact an IAS advisor.
+Students admitted to the STS major prior to Autumn 2016 may be eligible to complete an older set of major requirements.

 In addition to the general admission requirements, students must have completed the following prerequisites to be considered for admission to the STS major.